 5. Blue-blocking IOLs mimic the natural lens more closely

-The human lens gradually becomes yellow with age, blocking more blue light over time.
-Blue-blocking IOLs restore a transmission profile similar to a healthy lens in middle age not one that eliminates blue light entirely.
+Blue-blocking IOLs are designed to mimic the natural lens more closely.
+As we age, the human lens gradually becomes yellow, blocking more blue light over time.
+Blue-blocking IOLs restore a transmission profile similar to that of a healthy middle-aged lens, rather than eliminating blue light entirely.

 How Blue-Blocking IOLs Affect Vision and Daily Comfort